Inquisitorial system: History

-In England, however, King Henry II had established separate secular courts during the 1160s.
+In England, King Henry II had established separate secular courts during the 1160s.
 While the ecclesiastical courts of England, like those on the continent, adopted the inquisitional system, the secular common law courts continued to operate under the adversarial system.
 The adversarial principle that a person could not be tried until formally accused continued to apply for most criminal cases.
 In 1215 this principle became enshrined as article 38 of the Magna Carta: "No bailiff for the future shall, upon his own unsupported complaint, put anyone to his law, without credible witnesses brought for this purposes."

 The first territory to wholly adopt the inquisitional system was the Holy Roman Empire.
 The new German legal process was introduced as part of the Wormser Reformation of 1498 and then the Constitutio Criminalis Bambergensis of 1507.
 The adoption of the Constitutio Criminalis Carolina (peinliche Gerichtsordnung of Charles V) in 1532 made inquisitional procedures empirical law.
 It was not until Napoleon introduced the Code of criminal procedure of 1808 on 16 November 1808, that the classical procedures of inquisition were ended in all German territories.

 In the development of modern legal institutions that took place in the 19th century, for the most part jurisdictions codified their private law and criminal law, and reviewed and codified the rules of civil procedure as well.
 It was through this development that the role of an inquisitorial system became enshrined in most European civilian legal systems.
 However, there exist significant differences of operating methods and procedures between 18th-century ancien régime courts and 19th-century courts.
 In particular, limits on the powers of investigators were typically added, as well as increased rights of the defense.

 It is too much of a generalization to say that the civil law is purely inquisitorial and the common law adversarial.
 The ancient Roman custom of arbitration has now been adapted in many common-law jurisdictions to a more inquisitorial form.
 In some mixed civil law systems, such as those in Scotland, Quebec, and Louisiana, while the substantive law is civil in nature and evolution, the procedural codes that have developed over the last few hundred years are based upon the English adversarial system.